datlin-org/sigzag/README.md

 - Diffing manifests

 The manifests are in JSON format (gRPC TBC).
 SigZag is not a replacement for SBOM generators used for product release.
-SigZag assists with local observability, offering tools to spot anomalies and potential security vulnerabilities.
+SigZag can assists with local observability, offering tools to spot integrity anomalies and potential security vulnerabilities.
+However, the utility simply generates manifests for signed digital assets.

 ## Install